armenhovsepian/RabbitMqDemo/README.md

-## Implementing Producer/Consumer with .NET Core console applications and RabbitMq
+### Implementing Producer/Consumer with .NET Core console applications and RabbitMQ

 Here is a demo program that shows how RabbitMQ can be used as a message broker between two .NET Core console applications.